-With peanut oil, you can give your cooking, baking, and frying foods an extra nutty flavor.
+You can give your cooking, baking, and frying foods an extra nutty flavor with peanut oil.

 With phytosterols and unsaturated fats, peanut oil is a healthier alternative to vegetable oil.